 North Central Sustainable Agriculture Research and Education (NCR-SARE) has provided funding and support for this curriculum.

-Original course developed by Matthew Clark and Annie Klodd.
+The original course was developed by Matthew Clark and Annie Klodd.